Install zymtrace profiler

 To enable GPU profiling capabilities with Helm, add the cudaProfiler.enabled

-# Install with GPU profiling enabled
+# Install with GPU profiling and metrics enabled

 helm install profiler zymtrace/profiler \